1jour1vin

 About the wine:

-The nose offers notes of graphite and blueberries, with hints of tar, dark earth, and ink.
-Medium-bodied with a compact, refined palate, its texture reminiscent of fine silk.
+Aroma of graphite and blueberries with notes of tar, dark earth, and ink.
+Medium-bodied with a compact, refined palate, whose texture is reminiscent of a ball of fine silk.
 Very structured, yet perfectly balanced.
-Wait four or five years before drinking it.
-But you’ll be tempted to taste it right away.
+Wait four or five years before tasting it.
+But you’ll be tempted to try it right away.

 No rating available